Thermal blinds: how do they work and are they effective?

 Make a statement with this bold palm print from Dunelm's made-to-measure Maximalist Roman Blind collection, which features 12 striking designs and is exclusively available online.
 Choose either thermal or blackout lining and whether you want it to fit snugly inside a recess or on the outside.

-- Buy now from John Lewis, from £25
+Buy now from Blinds2go

-- Buy now from John Lewis, (from £60)
+Buy now from John Lewis (from £12.50)

 Thermal Blind FAQs: